Solar Impulse- Flying Green In The 21st Century

 - Increasing the cruise speed of aircraft.

-The first two strategies traditionally rolled out by simply expanding the fleet range via getting more of the same, expansion of airport terminals and taxi ways are akin to applying a band aid to a haemorrhaging bullet wound.
-Simply too little benefit at the expense of rising environmental and cost concerns.
-Better hope lies in the latter two which as Dr Hepperle scientifically expounds in the paper, call for a rethink in aircraft design and development of new configurations.
+The first two strategies are traditionally rolled out in the aviation industry by simply expanding the fleet range.
+By whatever name, budget airlines/no frills airlines, this is essentially getting more of the same.
+Fundamentally, expansion of airport terminals and taxi ways are akin to applying a band aid to a hemorrhaging bullet wound: simply too little benefit at the expense of rising environmental and cost concerns.
+Better hope lies in the latter two, which as Dr Hepperle scientifically expounds in the paper, calls for a rethink in aircraft design and development of new configurations.

 Acknowledging that some strides have been made ( best example being the now operational super jumbo- The A380) Dr Hepperle offers some suggestions on the way forward whilst concluding by highlighting the need of convergence and expansion of ongoing research.
 Sifting through the equations that Dr Hepperle uses to back the new design suggestions, it is easy to see why the Solar Impulse HB-SIA generates that much excitement.

 Solar Impulse HB-SIA Prototype for “The Green 24 Hour Aircraft- 24HAC ” ?

 In an April press release, the eagerness of the creators of The Solar Impulse at participating at this year’s Paris Air show is naked.
 Among the highlighted events to showcase this novel innovation in green energy are the daily flights that visitors to the century old, undoubtedly world’s number 1 airshow will witness weather permitting.
 As the creators of the Solar Impulse put it: